-From April 2017 under the Equality Act 2010 employers with more than 250 employees are required to publish statutory gender pay gap calculations on an annual basis.
-The data must be a snapshot of salary data on 31 March 2017 and must be published on our own website and a government website by 30 March 2018.
-The council has met the new legislative requirement and has published the Gender Pay Gap information well within the government's deadline.
+From April 2017 under the Equality Act 2010 employers with more than 250 employees have been required to publish statutory gender pay gap calculations on an annual basis.
+The data must be a snapshot of salary data on 31 March 2018 and must be published on our own website and a government website by 30 March 2019.